zbchristian/simple-GPS-Data-Server/Readme.md

  ```
  ```
- Alternative communication method UDP: use the port number given in config.php (default 20202) -> requires the server to run If the cost of mobile data transmission is an issue, this is the correct choice, since the amount of data is extremely small
+ Alternative communication method UDP: use the port number given in config.php (default 20202) -> requires the server to run
+    If the cost of mobile data transmission is an issue, this is the correct choice, since the amount of data is minimal
  ```
  ```
 Settings->performance